otterley/owners-manual/README.md

 **Characterization over qualification/"throwing shade."**  There are few truly useless products in our problem domains.
 Every product out there, whether it be an operating system, a database, a programming language, a cloud offering, or a container orchestrator, has benefits and drawbacks.
 Our job is to find the best solution for a problem, not to sit on an ivory tower and cast judgment, dismissing the efforts of our fellow engineers.

 **Style over substance.**  Engineering as a discipline requires you prove your ideas actually work in practice.

+**Evasive answers.**  Occasionally, we are asked to answer difficult or embarrassing questions.
+Sometimes we might not know the answers to these questions.
+Sometimes the answers reveal mistakes, failures, or otherwise bad facts.
+The best thing to do, in my experience, is to be forthcoming with an honest reply that responds directly to the question asked.
+It shows responsibility and humility.
+Evasion, spin, and mealy-mouthedness infuriates me.

 ## How To Help Me